 Impact of COVID-19 on security officer jobs

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for security guards in May 2020 was $31,050.
-Two other online sources of occupational income data report lower compensation rates for security officers.
-Glassdoor.com says the average annual salary is $30,709, while Payscale.com puts the average annual wage at $13.28 per hour, which works out to about $27,622 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for security guards in May 2020 was $34,750.
+That rate falls between two other online sources of occupational income data compensation rates for security officers.
+Glassdoor.com says the average annual salary is $39,547, while Payscale.com puts the average annual wage at $15.29 per hour, which works out to about $31,803 per year.

-The overall job outlook for security guards and gambling surveillance officers (sometimes combined in the same BLS data category) was positive when the Bureau projected employment to grow 3 percent from 2019 to 2019.
-This was on par with the average for all occupations at the time.
-No BLS update taking COVID into account has been published.
+The overall job outlook for security guards and gambling surveillance officers (sometimes combined in the same BLS data category) is projected employment to drop 1 percent from 2022 to 2032.

 Best resume format for a security officer